Boundaries

 - Identity is preserved explicitly in requests, state files, and events.

-- Backend details stay behind supervisor boundaries.
+- Host details stay behind supervisor boundaries.

 - Invalid VM config fails closed.